David Murray-Lyon

-Major General David Murrey Murray-Lyon, DSO1, MC (14 August 1890 – 4 February 1975) was an officer in the British Indian Army.
+Major-General David Murray Murray-Lyon, DSO1, MC (14 August 1890 – 4 February 1975) was an officer in the British Indian Army.
 His final appointment was as the General Officer Commanding (GOC) of the 11th Indian Infantry Division in Malaya until he was relieved of his duty by Lieutenant General Arthur Percival.
-He was taken prisoner when Singapore fell to the Japanese, and spent the rest of the war in captivity.

 Early life

 Murray-Lyon was born in Glendale, Northumberland, on 14 August 1890, the eldest son of Dr Thomas Malcolm Lyon, and a grandson of David Murray Lyon of Ayr, Scotland.
 He married Meredith Napier in 1916, they had two daughters and one son.

 Military service

 Murray-Lyon was commissioned as a second lieutenant in the Royal Garrison Artillery of the Territorial Force, the British Army's part-time reserve force, in 1908.
 He transferred to the 3rd Battalion (Depot), King's Own Scottish Borderers, as part of the reserve of officers, in 1910.
 In 1911 Murray-Lyon became a regular army officer and was transferred to the 1st Battalion, Highland Light Infantry based in Lucknow, India.